FeaturesOutdoor LifeVacationing

 Finding Shark Teeth on Vacation at Charleston’s Beaches

-Most vacationers will spend their time shark tooth hunting at the beach.
+If you’re on vacation in Charleston, you’ll most likely be hunting for shark teeth at the beach.
+Fortunately, there are several beaches in Charleston where you can find shark teeth.
 The following beaches are all good places to look for shark teeth in Charleston:

 • Edisto Beach – Edisto Beach has roughly six miles of coastline.
 While you can find shark teeth all along Edisto Beach, the best places to look are on the beach in Edisto Beach State Park (north of the pier) and along the southwestern-facing side of the island where the South Edisto River empties into the Atlantic Ocean.